cloudius-systems/capstan/README.md

 * prepare OSv unikernel without compiling anything but your application, in seconds
 * build OSv image using Capstanfile (ala Dockerfile) or compose it from pre-built packages
-* use any precompiled package from the OSv github releases repository or MIKELANGELO package repository, or a combination thereof
+* use any prebuilt package from the OSv github releases repository or S3 package repository, or a combination thereof
-* build your own packages or base image
+* build your own packages or base images
 * set arbitrary size of the target unikernel filesystem
-* run OSv unikernel using one of the supported providers
+* run OSv unikernel one one of the supported hypervisors

 But Capstan is not a magic tool that could solve all the problems for you.
 Capstan does **not**: